 I have been supervising independent studies on mathematics and politics, one focusing on new applications of some classical power indices and another on some combinatorial topology aspects of voting theory.

 Since 2019, I have been giving talks on mathematics and democracy, including at the Albright Institute for Global Affairs, Wellesley High School, etc. Some of the slides from the talks I gave on this topic can be found on the talks page.

-For the last few years, I have been a member of and actively involved with the Bosnian-Herzegovinian American Academy of Arts and Sciences (BHAAAS).
-I joined the Board of Directors of this organization, served as its treasurer from 2015 to 2019, and will be its president in 2020-21.
+For the last ten years, I have been a member of and actively involved with the Bosnian-Herzegovinian American Academy of Arts and Sciences (BHAAAS).
+I joined the Board of Directors of this organization in 2014, served as its treasurer from 2015 to 2019, and as its president in 2021-22.
 I organized the 10th Annual Meeting of BHAAAS in October 2016 at Wellesley College.